enkhbold470/mbg-landing/README.md

-MBG Landing page built with Nextjs
+MBG Landing page built with Nextjs and Cursor